Water purification: Sedimentation

 Waters exiting the flocculation basin may enter the sedimentation basin, also called a clarifier or settling basin.
 It is a large tank with low water velocities, allowing floc to settle to the bottom.
 The sedimentation basin is best located close to the flocculation basin so the transit between the two processes does not permit settlement or floc break up.
 Sedimentation basins may be rectangular, where water flows from end to end, or circular where flow is from the centre outward.
 Sedimentation basin outflow is typically over a weir so only a thin top layer of water—that furthest from the sludge—exits.

 In 1904, Allen Hazen showed that the efficiency of a sedimentation process was a function of the particle settling velocity, the flow through the tank and the surface area of tank.
 Sedimentation tanks are typically designed within a range of overflow rates of 0.5 to 1.0 gallons per minute per square foot (or 1250 to 2500 litres per square meter per hour).
 In general, sedimentation basin efficiency is not a function of detention time or depth of the basin.
 Although, basin depth must be sufficient so that water currents do not disturb the sludge and settled particle interactions are promoted.
 As particle concentrations in the settled water increase near the sludge surface on the bottom of the tank, settling velocities can increase due to collisions and agglomeration of particles.
 Typical detention times for sedimentation vary from 1.5 to 4 hours and basin depths vary from 10 to 15 feet (3 to 4.5 meters).

-Inclined flat plates or tubes can be added to traditional sedimentation basins to improve particle removal performance.
+Lamella clarifiers, inclined flat plates or tubes can be added to traditional sedimentation basins to improve particle removal performance.
 Inclined plates and tubes drastically increase the surface area available for particles to be removed in concert with Hazen's original theory.
 The amount of ground surface area occupied by a sedimentation basin with inclined plates or tubes can be far smaller than a conventional sedimentation basin.